Travel Information for Continuing Students

 In addition to the travel documents outlined above, you should carry this written approval when traveling.

-We want you to have a safe and worry-free trip!
-Here are some tips for international students traveling outside the U.S. during their studies.
+Here are some additional tips for international students traveling outside the U.S. during their studies.

 • Don’t Pack a Pest While packing for a trip, it is important to know what foods and medicines, as well as plant and animal items, are not allowed in the United States.